uQr/cordova-docs/tutorial-team-build/Jenkins.md

 ###Adding Gulp to Your Project
 Using Gulp in a team environment is fairly straight forward as you can see in the detailed [Gulp tutorial](http://go.microsoft.com/fwlink/?LinkID=533742).
 However, to streamline setup, follow these steps:

-1. Take the sample "gulpfile.js" and "package.json" file from the "samples/gulp" folder of the [from this GitHub repo](http://go.microsoft.com/fwlink/?LinkID=533736) and place them in the root of your project
+1. Take the sample "gulpfile.js" and "package.json" file from the "samples/gulp" folder [from this GitHub repo](http://go.microsoft.com/fwlink/?LinkID=533736) and place them in the root of your project

 2. Check these two files into source control with your project

 From here you can modify gulpfile.js and add other gulp plugins.
 The [Gulp tutorial](http://go.microsoft.com/fwlink/?LinkID=533742) provides additional detail on what the gulpfile does and how to wire Gulp tasks as "hooks" into Cordova build events.

 ###Project Build Settings
 We'll assume for the purposes of this tutorial that we want to build our Cordova app for Android, iOS, and Windows.
 The Windows Cordova platform can only be built on Windows and iOS can only be built on OSX.
 As a result, we'll need the ability to be able to queue a build that can target one of these two operating systems.
-To keep things simple, we will create a separate "Freestyle" build project for Windows and iOS.
-A more complex configuration could be to instead use a "Multi-configuration project" but the different filesystems and conventions between Windows and OSX can get out of hand quickly.
+To keep things simple, we will create a separate "Freestyle" project build configs for Windows and iOS.
+A more complex configuration can be achieved through a "Multi-configuration project" but the different filesystems and conventions between Windows and OSX can get out of hand quickly.

 ####Windows Project Build Settings
-Detailed instructions on configuring projects in Jenkins can be found here, but here's a walk through for configuring your project:
+Detailed instructions on configuring projects in Jenkins can be found [here](https://wiki.jenkins-ci.org/display/JENKINS/Building+a+software+project), but here is a walkthrough of the settings needed to build your project:

 1. Open the Jenkins Dashboard in a web browser (typically at http://localhost:8080/ if running locally)